Snozzberries/snozzberries.github.io/_posts/2023-08-29-powershell-ssh.md

 Now that you installed the OpenSSH Server.
 You will want to start it and make sure it is able to run.

-Use `Start-Server sshd` to turn on the server and then `Test-NetConnection localhost -Port 22` to see if the server is listening on the default SSH port.
+Use `Start-Service sshd` to turn on the server and then `Test-NetConnection localhost -Port 22` to see if the server is listening on the default SSH port.

 ```powershell
 Start-Service sshd